Open Wed-Mon, 10 AM - 5 PM (Last Entry at 4 PM)

 His Story:

-When Ernest was eight years old, he would frequently see newspapers that featured Nazi propaganda that further incited harassment against Jews.
+When Ernest was eight years old, he would frequently see newspapers featuring Nazi propaganda that further incited harassment against Jews.
 Ernest’s parents tried to ease his worries by telling him not to think about what the papers were reporting, but the situation only escalated and became impossible to ignore.
 The Hitler Youth, children who were Ernest’s age, would not only shout anti-Semitic propaganda at Ernest, but they would even threaten to harm him and his family.

 On the 9th of November in 1938, an angry mob ransacked the family café.
 That same night, now known as Kristallnacht, the SS came to the family apartment arrested Ernest’s father and grandfather.
 The SS eventually released Ernest’s grandfather due to his age, but his father was sent to Dachau concentration camp.
-Vulnerable and alone, the family proceeded to sleep in the attic while Ernest’s father was gone.
+Vulnerable and alone, the family slept in the attic while Ernest’s father was gone.

 Ernest’s father would spend four weeks in Dachau.
 He did not reveal to his family what he went through in the camp, but he did immediately start making plans to leave Germany.
 He wrote a letter to Ernest’s mother’s aunt in Washington requesting help to get to America.
 In the letter, he made it very clear that the family would not survive if they stayed in Germany.